5 Potential Dangers of Plant-Based Meat (and What to Eat Instead)

 Fake meat may seem like a dream come true for meat-conscious eaters, but it falls short of the hype.
 It is a processed product that is nutritionally inferior to real meat.
-Fake meat will likely continue to gain steam and be made widely available, though its high price point may stop it from being a realistic alternative for most Americans.
+Processed meats will likely continue to gain steam and be made widely available, though its high price point may stop it from being a realistic alternative for most Americans.

 Even if price isn’t a big concern for you, you’re better off investing your money in ethically-raised grass-fed real meat.
 Your overall health will fare better with real meat or true plant-based alternatives like bean burgers.